Marketing Communication Manager: Salary, Career Growth and Job Outlook

 - Social media management

 Additionally, the ability to use certain marketing tools can help marketing communication leaders find jobs and earn more money.
-Experience using platforms such as Adobe Creative Suite, WordPress and Mailchimp, for example, are helpful
+Experience using platforms such as Adobe Creative Suite, WordPress and Mailchimp, for example, are helpful to job seekers.

 Marketing Communications Job Outlook